msteffan/ReactTutorial/README.md

 React is really new, so it doesn't have much history.
 Facebook built it and is maintaining it.

+Here's the perspective of one of the FB engineers who developed React, addressing the concern that React is putting logic back into HTML:

+`"We all remember the days of mixing our PHP in with HTML.
+Code was really hard to maintain and security was an afterthought.
+We do not want to go back to those days.

+Since those days, we have developed client and server-side templating languages to prevent engineers from committing this sin.
+However, these templating languages have a cost: they make building user interfaces harder.
+Doing something simple like alternating row colors in a table requires jumping through hoops in many languages.

+What we should do instead is accept that user interfaces are becoming more and more complicated and that we need a real programming language (with all of its expressive power) to build user interfaces at scale.

+React is a library that embraces this idea.
+React still encourages separation of concerns: components fulfill only the role of the "view" in a traditional MVC application.
+However, instead of an oversimplified templating language, you get to use JavaScript to build abstractions and reuse code."`

 ## What is your opinion on the technology after having built something with it?

-## What are the biggest conceptual hurdles (if any) you encountered when researching this?
+What are the biggest conceptual hurdles (if any) you encountered when researching this?

+The React.js documentation isn't great, which makes it hard for a beginner to conceptualize.
+There are new concepts—like "props" and "components"—that, with a smaller application, seem unwieldy and unnecessary.
+But it seems like a powerful tool if you learn it well enough!
+Once we had the initial script written, we were able to take this script and add it to an existing rails app, running the comments from a node server and rendering them in the rails layout.html.erb file.

 ## What resources do you recommend for interested students?
 What article or forum was most helpful to you in learning this?